 Following the recent successful build of Grange House, Halton Housing will again be building the homes using innovative construction techniques, materials and methods.
 This includes: sustainable, low carbon, closed timber frame panel homes using “off site” construction techniques, alternative approaches to the foundations and the use of maintenance free roof coverings and rainwater fittings.

-The new build development is due to be completed in summer 2018.
+The new build development is due to be completed in December 2018.

-The Warrington Road development will provide the Tan House Lane area with homes for affordable rent and homes which will be managed by Halton Housing’s commercial subsidiary, Open Door.
+The Bower Brook Gardens Phase 2 development will provide the Tan House Lane area with homes for affordable rent and homes which will be managed by Halton Housing’s commercial subsidiary, Open Door.
 Open Door are offering homes for Shared Ownership, Rent to Buy and outright sale on this scheme.
 The remaining homes will be sold by Russell Homes, the building contractor employed on this development.

-Work on the development is now underway, with the first properties due for completion in early 2019.
-As part of a 3.5 year construction programme these homes will be completed in phases.
+Work on the development is now underway, with the first properties due for completion in summer 2019.
+As part of a 3.5 year construction programme, these homes will be completed in phases.

 Waterfront View, located in the heart of Widnes, is a development of ten 3 bedroom semi-detached homes.